-In addition to the test pits, the soil/fill investigation will include completion of seven soil borings in the locations shown on Figure 3.
-Two soil borings (i.e., SB-1 and SB-2) will be completed within the footprint of the maintenance building located on the southern portion of the Site to assess concerns related to historic operations in that building.
-The other five soil borings will be completed for Site characterization purposes and will be converted to groundwater monitoring wells as described in Section 3.1.3 below.
+In addition to the test pits, the soil/fill investigation will include completion of nine soil borings in the locations shown on Figure 3.
+Two soil borings will be completed within the footprint of the maintenance building located on the southern portion of the Site to assess concerns related to historic operations in that building.
+The other seven soil borings will be completed for Site characterization purposes and will be converted to groundwater monitoring wells as described in Section 3.1.3 below.